 Baum und Pferdgarten

-Baum un Peferdgarten is one of the most known Danish brands.
+Baum un Peferdgarten is one of the most known Scandinavian brands.
 The creative directors Rikke Baumgarten and Helle Hestehave have created since 1999, timeless collections with beautiful prints and amazing colours.
-In their own words; “We want to create designs for women who want to have fun with their personal expression.
+To sum up, in their own words; “We want to create designs for women who want to have fun with their personal expression.
 Our collections can be worn in many different ways by many different women.
 We create clothes that help women tell their own story.”

-Ganni is also one of the best known Danish brands thanks to Instagram influencers wearing the label, like Alexa Chung, Camille Charriere, Veronika Heilbrunner, and Pernille Teisbaek.
-Launched by the couple Ditte and Nicolaj Reffstrup in 2009, Ganni is a sustainable brand with accessible prices and unique design that stands out.
-The cool clothes with bold colours and prints show the world another side of the clean-line Scandinavian fashion.
+Ganni is also one of the most popular Scandinavian brands on Instagram with cool-girls influencers status.
+That is to say, fans of the brand include Alexa Chung, Camille Charriere, Veronika Heilbrunner, and Pernille Teisbaek.
+In short, launched by the couple Ditte and Nicolaj Reffstrup in 2009, Ganni is a sustainable brand with accessible prices and unique design.

-In 2018, Birger Christensen teamed up with Danish It-girls and influencers Jeanette Madsen and Thora Valdimars, to launch ROTATE, that specialises in dresses.
-The two stylists create mainly fun party dresses in bold colours and silhouettes at an affordable price point.
-It is the Scandinavian go-to label for stylish women who like to stand out whether at a party or in their everyday life.
+In 2018, Birger Christensen teamed up with Danish influencers Jeanette Madsen and Thora Valdimars, to launch ROTATE, a brand specialises in dresses.
+Above all, the two stylists create mainly fun party dresses in bold colours and silhouettes at an affordable price point.
+In short, it is the Scandinavian go-to label for stylish women.

 Danish designer Stine Goya launched her namesake brand in 2006.
-She develops four collections a year, including clothes, shoes and accessories with her signature combination of colours and prints that is absolutely modern.
-You can’t get any cooler than that!
+Since then, Goya has developed four collections a year, including clothes, shoes and accessories with her signature combination of colours and prints absolutely modern.